 How to choose a healthy yoghurt

-With hundreds of yoghurts on display in the cold section of supermarkets, choosing a healthy yoghurt can be a daunting task.
-Last week, we shared our top 5 favourite healthy yoghurts in Australia.
+With hundreds of yoghurts on display in the cold section of supermarkets, choosing a healthy yogurt can be a daunting task.

 Top 5 Tips for selecting Yoghurt